XiaojieGu/UltraEdit/README.md

 ## 📫 Contact

-For any inquiries or possible collaboration, feel free to reach out at **peettherapynoys@gmail.com** — we’re open to connecting!
+For any inquiries or possible collaboration, feel free to reach out at **peettherapynoys@gmail.com**

 ## 📑 Citation